Monthly Archives: June 2012

 The ancient religious site of Gazur Gah is one of the most significant in Afghanistan.
 It lies near to the city of Herat in western Afghanistan, on an ancient trade route between Central Asia and the West, and marks one of last halting stations before the deserts of Kuhistan.
 Its recorded history begins around 1000 years ago, with the lives of a local Sufi, Shaikh ‘Amu, and his pupil Khwajah Abdullah Ansari.
 Following the death of Shaikh ‘Amu, who was buried in the nearby hill of Zangir Gah in 1049 CE, Khwajah Ansari became a prominent Sufi religious personality in the region of Khurasan.
 He founded a Sufi institution at Gazur Gah, and was buried at the site following his death in 1089 CE.

-Gazur Gah was one of a number of medieval settlements in Khurasan that developed around a religious institution and funerary complex of a Sufi holy-man.
-Other such sites were founded in the ...(MORE ...)
+Gazur Gah was one of a number of medieval settlements in Khurasan that developed around a religious institution and funerary complex of ...(MORE ...)

 Syria’s heritage under threat